MatthewBoyce/Blockchain-EthereumStarRegistry/README.md

-# Blockchain-EthereumStarRegistry
-My second blockchain project, exploring the hype of NFTs and smart contracts by building a StarRegistry concept on the Ethereum network.

-# Blockchain-EthereumStarRegistry
+# [WIP] Blockchain-EthereumStarRegistry
-My second blockchain project, exploring the hype of NFTs and smart contracts by building a StarRegistry concept on the Ethereum network.
+My second blockchain project, exploring NFTs and smart contracts by building a StarRegistry concept on the Ethereum network.

 ## Directory Strucutre